2001-Mon Feb 27 11:27:27 MST 2017

 cats cozily hidden — not only are they happier that way, but the dogs with high prey drives don’t all go nuts watching the kitties hiss back at them.

 DO: Ask before letting dogs meet and greet.
-Some dogs simply
+Some

 do not appreciate canine attention.
 Not all dogs are well socialized to other